apache/beam/website/www/site/content/en/contribute/become-a-committer.md

 {{< contributor/list_with_icons >}}
 </br>

-### What are the traits of an Apache Beam committer?
+### What are the traits of an Apache Beam Committer?

 {{< contributor/row_of_traits >}}
 </br>